fenago/python-networking-sysadmins/scripting/lab_guides/Lab_17.md

-This type of plot shows us the data as a collection[]{#id326151797 .indexterm} of points.
+This type of plot shows us the data as a collection of points.
 It offers a convenient way to visualize how numeric values are related.
 It also helps us to understand the relationships between multiple variables.
 We are going to use the `scatter()` method to plot the data in a scatter plot.
 In